Relocating from the US to the UK?

 Immigration

 There are various immigration options for moving to the UK.
-The option that suits you best will mostly depend on your objectives and reason for relocating.
-Particular options are available if you:
+The option that suits you best will depend mostly on your objectives and the reason for relocating.
+For instance:

-• have lived in the UK previously, it may be possible to obtain a Returning Resident’s visa;
+• If you have lived in the UK previously, it may be possible to obtain a Returning Resident’s visa

-• are married to a UK citizen and you move to the UK, it should be possible for you to obtain a Spouse visa;
+• If you are married to a UK citizen, it should be possible for you to obtain a Spouse visa

-• have an EU passport and have historically lived in the UK, you may still be able to apply for settled status on a discretionary basis.
+• If you have an EU passport and have historically lived in the UK, you may be able to apply for settled status on a discretionary basis.

 Otherwise, we can explore your eligibility for one of the other visa options.
-For example, you might be able to apply for a Skilled Worker visa (where a UK employer sponsors a foreign skilled worker) or the Innovator Founder visa (for experienced businesspersons establishing a business).
-Our specialist Immigration team can advise on your circumstances.
+For example, you might be able to apply for a Skilled Worker visa (where a UK employer sponsors a foreign skilled worker) or the Innovator Founder visa (for experienced businesspersons establishing a business in the UK).

 How we can help